 (c) Undercover operations?

 Yes No

-If the answer to any or all of the parts of question 40 is “Yes”, please provide any available information on specific conditions prescribed by your country’s legislation under which the use of special investigative techniques is permitted.
+Please explain:

-If the answer to question 40 (b) is “Yes”, please provide information on the specific forms of electronic surveillance(e.g. interception of communications, listening devices, audio, visual, tracking, data surveillance, and further tools made possible by rapidly evolving advances in technology, such as online search and online surveillance) permitted under your country’s legislation.
+If the answer to question 35 (b) is “Yes”, please provide –if possible- information related to electronic surveillance in your country particularly as it relates to the sharing of this information with foreign law enforcement .

+States are encouraged to provide any available information on the judicial control applicable to the aforementioned special investigative techniques.

 Does your country take measures to encourage persons who participate or have participated in organized criminal groups to provide information useful to competent authorities for investigative and evidentiary purposes or any other concrete help that may contribute to depriving organized criminal groups of their resources or proceeds of crime (art.
 26, para.
 1)?